 What is a Project Management Office?

-A Project Management Office commonly known as PMO is a department or you can say an office within any organization that basically defines and maintains standards for project management within the serving organization.
+A Project Management Office commonly known as PMO is a department or you can say an office within an organization that basically defines and maintains standards for project management within the serving organization.

-Now a days, Project Management Office (PMO) has proven its worth in the organizations dealing with number of projects at the same time.
+Nowadays, the Project Management Office (PMO) has proven its worth in the organizations dealing with a number of projects at the same time.
 But if the organization is small then it is just a liability.

 “At the end of the day, PMOs are in place to help organizations deliver value to their stakeholders” Brian Weiss – VP, practitioner career development of the Project Management Institute – PMI

 Why a Project Management Office?

 Every large organization has a PMO or planning to acquire in near future.
 In 2000, nearly 47% of the large organizations have PMO and that number increased to 87% in 2012 – Surveyed by PM Solutions

 The question is why every organization is going for PMO – Answer is simple it helps to grow & maintain the business of serving organization.